Let the peace of Christ rule in your hearts…And be thankful.

 So even if you can't go "over the river and through the woods" to grandmother's house or condo, how can you still have an enjoyable turkey holiday?

 You can remember why we celebrate the Thanksgiving holiday.
 Choose to be thankful despite circumstances.
-And enjoy the good things that are never cancelled, like: love, joy, hope, and peace.
+And enjoy the good things that are never canceled, like love, joy, hope, and peace.

 Here are five key ideas to help you enjoy Thanksgiving Day in the time of COVID.